(Last Updated On: April 20, 2018)

 I remember approaching a close buddy of mine was once, who was head over heels for someone that wasn’t interested in him.
 I saw the “future” and the stress it was causing him so I told him what I thought.
 He rebuked me… I found it funny, but I understood how he was feeling.
 I was the bearer of bad news and he “resented” that, not me:) It all worked out in the end but not in his favor.:)

 We had a laugh about the whole thing when his emotions finally settled down.
-Today, he is Godfather to one of my sons and he got married on my same wedding date, in our honor (my wife and I).
+Today, he is the godfather of one of my sons and he got married on my same wedding date, in our honor (my wife and I).

 Our reaction to others who don’t act the way we expect them to must be sincere, in spite of.
 They are still our friends.
 Don’t despise them nor drop them.
 Just understand that we are all different and may manifest kindness and other good qualities in other ways.
 Their perspective of our situation may be completely different from ours or they may have their own personal reasons for not acting the way you expect them to.
 It doesn’t matter!
 That person could very well be there for you someday.